Clinical / hygiene waste

 This waste cannot be placed into black bags and must be collected by Hywel Dda University Health Board.
 If you require a collection of this type of waste from your home please visit their website or call 01269 845554.
 Clinical waste must never be placed in household waste bags.

-- Items used to dispose of urine, faeces and other bodily secretions or excretions including:
+Hygiene waste includes items used to dispose of human urine, faeces and other bodily secretions or excretions e.g.

 - Disposable bed pans